box/developer.box.com/content/guides/embed/box-embed.md

 # Box Embed

 Box Embed is a HTML-based framework that allows embedding the entire Box Web App experience in a custom-made application.
 Box Embed provides the ability to upload, search, comment, share, tag, and edit files using Box Edit.
+You can also embed Box Hubs AI Chat for a focused chatbot experience.

 ## Before you start